 Despite this high ranking, most of the country’s researchers are employed in government and the higher education sector – not in privately owned businesses.

 R&D tax relief helps to ensure that UK limited companies of all sizes and in all industries have opportunities and the financial flexibility to be creative, solve problems that extend beyond their own walls and contribute to national prosperity.
 And the incentives are continuing to evolve to best support the state of innovation in the UK.

 The aim of R&D, in general, is to help businesses remain competitive, within the UK market and globally.

 Through thorough research into market and customer needs and problems, and then creating valuable solutions using newly acquired knowledge, companies stay relevant in their industries and increase profit.

 But R&D takes resources that some businesses, especially small ones, don’t have or can’t justify investing.
 By being able to claim as much as 33p for every £1 of qualifying R&D expenditure (or 11p for large companies), businesses gain easier access to projects that could allow them to grow.

-The cash boost gained from a successful R&D tax relief claim can be reinvested to fuel other innovation projects or used to support growth in other ways, such as hiring new talent or rewarding staff for creativity.
+The cash boost gained from a Engineering R&D tax relief claim can be reinvested to fuel other innovation projects or used to support growth in other ways, such as hiring new talent or rewarding staff for creativity.
 There are no stipulations on how the money can be used.